-The History of Africa before Colonisation consisted of a number of African Kingdoms and Peoples which had inhabited the African Continent for at least 100 000 years.
+The History of Africa before Colonisation starting with the age of Africa in antiquity consisted of a number of African Kingdoms and Peoples which had inhabited the African Continent for at least 100 000 years.

 Below is a list of some of the most significant African Kingdoms and peoples that are important in the History of Africa before Colonisation.